-Teale Hatheway is MAKE IT IN LA’s Program Coordinator, overseeing our programming, including Catalyst and our event series, and our community-building and content.
+Teale Hatheway is MAKE IT IN LA’s Program Manager, overseeing our programming, including Catalyst and our event series, and our community-building and content.

 Teale Hatheway is an internationally exhibited fine artist, designer, and entrepreneur.
 A veteran of projects from large-scale installations to nanometric actuators, Teale’s experience has prepared her to gild a car, safely suspend it over people’s heads, light it to create an illusion, launch a marketing campaign for it and arrange for the scene to tour.
 Why?
 Well, it turns out the world needs joy and sometimes joy looks like a gold-plated-auto-disco-ball, don’t you think?